 In September 2007, our Board established a Compensation Committee.
 The current members of our Compensation Committee are Mr. Shai Weiss, Dr. Ganesh Kishore, Mr. Gary Mize and Mr. Stacy Smith.
-Each of these individuals qualifies as (i) an "independent director" under the requirements of NASDAQ, (ii) a "non-employee director" under Rule 16b-3 of the Exchange Act, and (iii) an "outside director" under Section 162(m) of the Code.
+Each of these individuals qualifies as (i) an "independent director" under the requirements of NASDAQ, (ii) a "non-employee director" under Rule 16b-3 of the Exchange Act, and (iii) an "outside director" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
 The Compensation Committee evaluates, approves, administers and interprets our executives' compensation and benefit policies, including our annual executive incentive plan, 2006 Plan and 2010 Plan (defined below), consistent with our compensation program and philosophy.